va7sdf/artbergmann/news/2005-2009/_posts/2008-03-19-saving-the-subhumans-and-their-sweaty-friends.markdown

 ---
 title: saving the subhumans and their sweaty friends
-article_author:
+article_author: tom hawthorn
-article_publication:
+article_publication: the globe and mail
-article_date:
+article_date: march 19, 2008
 ---
-By Tom Hawthorn

-Special to The Globe and Mail
+####Special to The Globe and Mail

-March 19, 2008

 Musicians scrawled set lists on scrap paper.